 Postgraduate Medical Education

-Our residencies are considered the best in the country.
-As a member of our small, focused classes you will receive world-class training, individualized faculty support and access to modern facilities, including our excellent medical library and skills lab.
+As a member of our small, focused classes our residents receive world-class training, individualized faculty support and access to modern facilities, including our excellent medical library and skills lab.

-FMIC also offers unique professional development opportunities, including lectures by eminent scholars and the chance to participate in a 3-6 month rotation at the Aga Khan University Hospital in Karachi, Pakistan.
+FMIC also offers unique professional development opportunities, including training by eminent scholars and the chance to participate in a 3-6 month rotation at the Aga Khan University Hospital in Karachi, Pakistan.

-FMIC offers 4-year PGME residencies in the following disciplines:
+FMIC offers 3-5-year PGME residencies in the following disciplines:

-To be considered for admission, all candidates must have:
+To be considered for admission, all candidates must meet the following criteria:

-MD Diploma or an equivalent degree from an institution recognized by the Ministry of Public HealthOne year of work experience in medicine or paediatricsIt is preferred that Paediatric Surgery candidates have general surgery work experience
+Candidates must have MD Diploma or an equivalent degree from an institution recognized by the Ministry of Higher Education.

 FMIC’s PGME programmes are open to all academically qualified Afghan candidates of both genders, regardless of religion, race, creed or domicile.
 Women are strongly encouraged to apply.